 A guardrail anchor is required at the ends of a standard run of guardrail to develop its tensile strength throughout its length.
 In addition, when the end of any barrier is subject to head-on impacts, a crash worthy terminal is required.
-Guardrail anchorage may be provided as part of the terminal, as a connection to a rigid structure, or by an anchor whose only purpose is to strengthen the run (Type 4 and 7 anchors).
+Guardrail anchorage may be provided as part of the terminal, as a connection to a rigid structure, or by an anchor whose only purpose is to strengthen the run (Type 10 anchor.
+Older guardrail systems use Type 1, 4, 5, or 7 anchors).